BekweTech/AutoScript/README.md

 # AutoScript
-Scripts for common help desk tasks.
+Scripts for common help desk tasks, from unlocking user accounts to automating your daily start up apps and much more!